 And while you're reviewing your insurance needs, assess whether it's still appropriate for you to carry life insurance; if you no longer have dependents and debts, you may be wise to cancel your life insurance policy.
 Additionally, if you're no longer actively in the work force, you may not need disability insurance either.

 An enticing opportunity exists for people over fifty who are contributing to their Roth IRA.
-The Internal Revenue Service (IRS) allows a larger yearly contribution, up to six thousand dollars annually.
+The Internal Revenue Service (IRS) allows a larger yearly contribution, up to $6500 annually.
 Check the IRS website to learn more about Roth IRA contributions.

 Seniors can save money on their variable expenses, too.